 - ½ teaspoon caraway seeds

-- 2 bay leaves
+- 3 bay leaves

 - 1 tablespoon Worcester sauce

-- salt, black pepper to taste
+- salt and black pepper, to taste

-- Once the pan is hot, add ⅓ of the diced beef and brown it from all sides (about 1 minute on each side).
+- Once the pan (or inner bowl) is hot, add ⅓ of the beef chunks and brown it from all sides (about 1 minute on each side).
 When seared and brown, place onto a plate and set aside.
-Repeat with the remaining meat (2 more batches).
+Repeat until you used all meat.

 - Using the same pan, add onions and garlic and a splash of oil if needed.
 Fry for two minutes and take off the heat.